 - ½ to 1 teaspoon crushed red pepper flakes

-- 1 - 2 tablespoons vegetable oil I use grapeseed oil or canola oil
+- 1 - 2 tablespoons vegetable oil I use grapeseed oil or avocado oil

 - ½ cup coarsely diced onion

 - 1 cup diced bell pepper I used orange and red, but you can use any color you like; cut into about ½ inch dice

 - ¾ cup pineapple chunks I cut the big ones in half

 - Sprinkle the salt and pepper over the shrimp.
 Put the rice flour in a zip-top bag, add the shrimp and shake until coated.
 Heat some oil in a wok or large saute pan; when hot, add the shrimp, in batches if necessary, turning them once until just cooked and the coating is just getting a little crisp, about 1 - 2 minutes (do not overcook the shrimp or it will be tough and not tender).
 Remove each batch to paper towels when done, and repeat until all the shrimp has been sauteed, adding oil as needed.
 Pour off excess oil and wipe the wok (or skillet) clean.